qkxwsm/bestbytest/README.md

 # This website uses the Elo rating system to determine what things are the best and worst.

 # Made by David Hu.
-Special thanks to Brandon Chen and Edward Wan for testing and the creator of http://www.bestbytest.net for inspiration; please check it out as well.
+Special thanks to Brandon Chen and Edward Wan for testing and the creator of <a href="https://www.bestbytest.net">bestbytest.net</a> for inspiration; please check out his website as well.